RavensbourneWebMedia/UX-design/misc/observations.md

 * Content strategy: UGC, editorial control, brands and advertising, spam
 * Search and search results
 * How to deal with trolls?
 Self-censoring community, reactive moderation, reporting, downvoting etc
+* I forgot my password, again.
+How do you deal with this problem, without embarrassing people?